bmartinowich/DSI-DC-2-stage/curriculum/Week-03/3.13 Data Workflow Lab/readme.md

 ## Introduction

-In this lab we'll begin cleaning and transforming our dataset for Project 2.
+In this lab we'll begin cleaning, transforming, and modeling a dataset on airport cancellations.
 Recall your lessons on pandas from last week and utilize these skills throughout.
-The dataset is a list of transactions for alcohol sales in Iowa for the years 2015 and Q1 2016.
+The dataset displays delay metrics for all major US airports between 2004-2012.

-Before you start, think about the scenarios for Project 2 and form a preliminary plan to work with the data and produce analytic conclusions for the relevant stakeholders.
+Before you start, think about the scenarios and form a preliminary plan to work with the data and produce analytic conclusions for the relevant stakeholders.
 Try to anticipate what questions the stakeholders will ask and be prepared to answer.

 ## Exercise

 #### Requirements

-- Practice text cleaning techniques
 - Practice datatype conversion
-- Practice filling in missing values with either 0 or the average in the column
 - Practice categorical data techniques
 - Transform data into usable quantities

-Specifically for transforming the data, here are some examples.
-Since we're trying to predict sales and/or profits, we'll want to compute some intermediate data.
-There are a lot of ways to do thisand good use of pandas is crucial.
-For example, for each transaction we may want to know:
-* margin, retail cost minus bottle cost
-* price per bottle
-* price per liter

-We'll need to make a new dataframe that indexes quantities by store:
-* sales per store for all of 2015
-* sales per store for Q1 2015
-* sales per store for Q1 2016
-* total volumes sold
-* mean transaction revenue, gross margin, price per bottle, price per liter, etc.
-* average sales per day
-* number of days open

-Make sure to retain other variables that we'll want to use to build our models, such as zip code, county number, city, etc. We recommend that you spend some time thinking about the model you may want to fit and computing enough of the suggested quantities to give you a few options.

 You'll also want to do:
 - Exploratory data analysis